 Improving lives and communities through housing, supportive services and Renter Equity®.

-Council on Aging of Southwestern Ohio (COA) is dedicated to enhancing the quality of life for older adults, people with disabilities, and their families.
-COA promotes choice, independence, dignity and well-being through a range of services that help people remain in their homes for as long as possible.
+Council on Aging of Southwestern Ohio is dedicated to enhancing quality of life for older adults, people with disabilities, their families and caregivers.
+We promote choice, independence, dignity and well-being through a range of services that help people remain in their homes for as long as possible.